Apple iPad 2 (Wi-Fi Only, iPad2,4) 16 GB Specs

 In the US, site sponsor Mission Repair offers free diagnosis of hardware problems and 24-hour repairs for cracked displays as well as dead batteries, broken buttons, and more for this iPad.

-For those interested in do-it-yourself repair, Mission Repair sells quality upgrade kits and parts for this iPad, too.
+For those interested in do-it-yourself repair, Mission Repair ships quality upgrade kits and parts for this iPad worldwide.

 ||*The Wi-Fi only iPad 2 configurations support 802.11a/b/g/n.
 These configurations do not support 3G data networking.

 ||*The iPad 2 has dual cameras.
 The rear camera supports HD video recording (720p up to 30 FPS with audio), and functions as a still camera as well, although Apple does not specify megapixels (it is a 0.7 megapixel camera).
 It has a 5X digital zoom.
 The front mounted camera, designed to be used for video conferencing in conjunction with Apple's provided "FaceTime" software over a Wi-Fi network, takes VGA quality photos and video up to 30 FPS.

 ||Lithium Polymer (25Whr)

 ||*Apple formally estimates that this iPad 2 provides "up to 10 hours of surfing the web on Wi-Fi, watching video, or listening to music".
 However, third party tests have determined that battery life is a bit better than the earlier iPad2,1 model.